Learn how to surround yourself with positive people who will help bring out your full potential.

 By successive approximations, I suggest to the person that they cut the person out of their lives little by little until they are gone.

 Take longer to return calls, e-mails, and texts.

-To be unable to meet up when they would like to and to hope that eventually, they will either get the picture or just give up.
+To be unable to meet up when they would like to and to hope that they will eventually get the picture or just give up.

 This might be surprising advice, and it might be advice that does not work well with people lacking introspection, but it can be a safer route for some people and certain dynamics.

-If you decide to go the route of addressing things head-on, keep things as brief and clean as possible.
+If you decide to address things head-on, keep things as brief and clean as possible.